inuwamobarak/pandasAI/README.md

 # Getting Started with Pandas AI

 This guide will walk you through the process of getting started with PandasAI.
-There are two approaches you can take to use PandasAI: using LangChain models and a direct implementation.
+There are two approaches you can take to use PandasAI: using LangChain models and direct implementation.

 ## Using LangChain Models